RuthvikReddyGaddam/NeuralNetworksHomeAssignment4/README.md

 1. What is the difference between stemming and lemmatization?
 Provide examples with the word “running.”
 2. Why might removing stop words be useful in some NLP tasks, and when might it actually be harmful?

+#### Result
+1. Tokenized, removed stopwords and performed stemming to the sentence and printed them in order

 ## 2. Named Entity Recognition with SpaCy

 Task: Use the spaCy library to extract named entities from a sentence.
 For each entity, print: